singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 ### **Welcome to Netlify CMS**
 While static site generators with CMS capability may be a brand new thing, we *did* cover Netlify CMS previously, with the Jekyll version of our templates [here](https://www.netlify.com/blog/2015/11/6/a-step-by-step-guide-jekyll-netlify-cms) and today we'll take a look at how to set up our *pelican-netlify-cms* template in much the same manner.

-If you merely want to set up Pelican with continous deployment on Netlify, check out [this splendid article](https://www.netlify.com/blog/2015/11/6/a-step-by-step-guide-pelican-on-netlify) by Mr. Aaron Autrand and otherwise keep reading.
+If you merely want to set up Pelican with continous deployment on Netlify, check out [this splendid article](https://www.netlify.com/blog/2015/11/6/a-step-by-step-guide-pelican-on-netlify) by Mr. Aaron Autrand and otherwise, please keep reading.

-*Please note that this guide assumes you have virtualenv, Ruby, git and bundle installed*
+*Please note that this guide assumes you have virtualenv, Ruby, git and bundle installed.*

-### **Getting the Pelican Netlify CMS Template**
+### **Deploying Locally**
 We'll start by preparing the netlify-git-api CLI tool and then we'll clone the pelican-netlify-cms template repository to our local environment and set it all up.

 #### 1. The netlify-git-api CLI tool.